RicardoNiepel/aks-cicd-enterprise/README.md

 ## Flow

-* Deployment to Dev: each Pull request deploys into the same Azure Kubernetes Services inside the Dev environment using another (PR specific) namespace
+* Deployment to Dev: each pull request with a label deploys into the same Azure Kubernetes Services inside the Dev environment using another (PR specific) namespace
 * Deployment to QA: each push to master/merge of pull request deploys into the same AKS inside the QA environment using the same namespace
 * Deployment to PreProd: only a specific team member (like dev lead, pm) can trigger this workflow
 * Deployment to Prod: after each PreProd deployment the metrics of it are used for 5 minutes to decide to trigger an automatic deployment to Prod